-People are freaking out about mailbox removals.
-The Postal Service says it’s routine.
+Postal Service will stop removing mailboxes

 “These actions set my hair on fire and they have real life implications for folks in rural America and their ability to access critical postal services like paying their bills and voting in upcoming elections,” Tester said in a Friday statement.
 “Postmaster General DeJoy must immediately provide Montanans with an explanation for the actions of the USPS, or he can do it under oath before a Senate committee.”

+Tester’s staffers first noted the removals when a mailbox outside their office in Bozeman, Mont., was taken away on Thursday morning, according to the senator’s office.
+Within hours, Tester received calls from constituents around the state reporting more collection boxes being hauled away.

-Tester said in a later statement that the Postal Service had paused mailbox removal in his home state, but said DeJoy “still owes Montanans an answer on why mail collection boxes were removed in the first place," and demanded the postmaster general replace the collection boxes that were already removed.
+In a statement later Friday, Tester said the USPS had paused mailbox removals in his state but that DeJoy “still owes Montanans an answer on why mail collection boxes were removed in the first place.”
+He also demanded that the agency replace every mailbox it took away.

 The Postal Service has close to 142,000 mailboxes across the country, and removes or relocates them on a case-by-case basis, according to agency spokesperson Kimberly Frum.